piojablonski/git-board/README.md

 All layout positioning styles have been developed by me.
 Table and input components come from the ["antd"](https://ant.design/) library.
 The design of the app is responsive and has been tested on Safari (macOS, iOS), Chrome (macOS, Android) and Firefox.

 ## Tests
-In order to present the proposed test strategy, I have written the
-1. unit tests for the "thunk" function
-2. the Snapshot and Enzyme UI tests for one of the UI components.
+In order to present the proposed test strategy, I have written 1) the unit tests for the "thunk" function and 2) the Snapshot and Enzyme UI tests for one of the UI components.

 ## Improvements
-+ Antd library is not supporting correctly touch devices.
++ The Antd library is doesn't fully support touch devices.

-+ I assumed incorrectly that it is easily to fetch all dropdown list options (milestones, assignees, labels) using the Git api.
-Apparently api responses are limited to max 100 items per request.
-To improve this I can either send more queries on page load or implement search inputs with lazy loading.
++ I have wrongly assumed that it is easy to fetch all the dropdown list options (milestones, assignees, labels) using the GitHub api.
+Apparently api responses are limited to max.
+100 items per request.
+To improve this, I can either use more queries or implement search inputs with the lazy loading.

-+ Use of [Reselect](https://github.com/reactjs/reselect) library for selectors.
++ I could possibly use the [Reselect](https://github.com/reactjs/reselect) library for selectors because this would improve the overall performance.